kubernetes/perf-tests/clusterloader/docs/design.md

 }

 // SteppedLoad defines a load that generates a burst of
-// a given size every X secods. struct SteppedLoad {
+// a given size every X seconds. struct SteppedLoad {
 	BurstSize int32
 	StepDelay time.Duration